stringparser/utils-debug/readme.md

 ## todo

  - [ ] make some tests
+ - [ ] be able to turn on debugging projectwise
  - [ ] be able to format the output as much as one likes
  - [ ] sorten debugging paths for `node_modules` directory